lh3/miniwfa/README.md

 Miniwfa is a reimplementation of the WaveFront Alignment algorithm ([WFA][wfa-pub]) with 2-piece affine gap penalty.
-When reporting base alignment for megabase-long sequences, miniwfa is sometimes a few times faster and uses a fraction of memory in comparison to [WFA2-lib][wfa] and [wfalm][wfalm] in their low-memory mode.
+When reporting base alignment for megabase-long sequences, miniwfa is sometimes a few times faster and tends to use less memory in comparison to [WFA2-lib][wfa] and [wfalm][wfalm] in their low-memory mode.

 ## Algorithm